Suicide Awareness & Hope

 • Get help and save a life

-The Community Services Behavioral Health Wellness Team is offering QPR trainings throughout the year to assist our residents in helping others and broaden our QPR Network across Greater Prince William.
+The Community Services Wellness & Prevention Team is offering QPR trainings throughout the year to assist our residents in helping others and broaden our QPR Network across Greater Prince William.
 Now, more than ever, it is important to reach out to our friends, family members, neighbors, and colleagues to engage in health promotion and suicide prevention conversations.
-Please use the links below to register for an upcoming QPR training.
-Questions?
-Contact Heather Martinsen at hmartinsen@pwcgov.org

 Behavioral health – which includes mental health, substance use, and more – is a key part of your overall well-being.
 Brief screenings are the quickest way to determine if you or someone you care about should connect with a behavioral health professional.
 Think of these as a checkup from your neck up.
 This program is completely anonymous and confidential, and immediately following the brief questionnaire you will see your results, recommendations, and key resources.